 If you own mineral rights or a portion of a piece of land’s mineral rights, then you own a valuable asset.
 If that land has oil, gas, or another valuable substance extracted from its subsurface, then you will receive a portion of the profits when the minerals are sold.
 Usually, this comes in the form of a monthly payment.
 You can also sell your mineral rights as a way to earn a large lump sum.

 How to Get Overriding Royalty Interests

-If you do not own the mineral rights of a property, you can still earn oil and gas royalty payments in the form of an overriding royalty interest.
+You don’t own the mineral rights of a property?
+You can still earn oil and gas royalty payments in the form of an overriding royalty interest.
 Overriding royalty interests (ORRI’s) are also given a portion of the sale of extracted oil and gas, however, they are given to those assisting the in drilling and will disappear after the operation is over.
 ORRI’s are often given to geologists, brokers, landmen, and other people or entities that help bring minerals to the market.